mmueller-xyz/modbus-client/README.md

         serial timeout in ms (default 1000)
 ```

-All Modbus Settings can be set after starting the server using the `\config` endpoint or temporary settings for a single request can be set using the query parameters.
+All Modbus Settings can be set after starting the server using the `/config` endpoint or temporary settings for a single request can be set using the query parameters.

 ## HTTP endpoints
 The endpoints are described in the following yaml file: